alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 #### Specific agenda

-The meeting will have a specific theme, please suggest themes in the [ask and offer](./ask-and-offer.md) document.
+The meeting will have a specific theme, please suggest themes in the [asks and offers](./asks-and-offers.md) document.
 After the chair has gone through the week's HackMD notes, remaining time (**approx 45 minutes**) will be used for that discussion or presentation.

 #### Open agenda